 (including the initial session)

-Sessions are 50 minutes for individuals and 60 minutes for couples and we would usually meet once a week
+Sessions are 50 minutes for individuals and couples and we would usually meet once a week

 The questions that I will ask in the first session should give me a broad understanding of your circumstances.
 Why have you sought counselling?
 What do you hope to achieve from it?
 Together we can discuss the issues that you need to focus on.
 Then we can decide how many sessions would be appropriate to do this in.
 Even a few sessions can sometimes be enough to begin a process of significant change.